 - Building from decades of research on close-personal relationships and K-12 educational environments, the research project explores student trust in their instructor in college STEM classrooms.
 This careful and comprehensive characterization of student trust in higher education will allow further investigations on relationships between trust and key student outcomes such as buy-in, engagement, learning, and intent to persist in science.

 - Course-based undergraduate research experiences (abbreviated CUREs) bring the “authentic” characteristics of a faculty member’s research lab into a course environment.
-This increases the access that undergraduate students have to engaging in discovery and iterative research early in their academic careers, which benefits students’ STEM-related knowledge, motivation, and academic plans more than traditional learning contexts.
-In this project we study how and why CUREs are such effective learning environments, especially as related to student motivation.
+This increases the access that undergraduate students have to engage in discovery and iterative research early in their academic careers, which benefits students’ STEM-related knowledge, motivation, and academic plans more than traditional learning contexts.
+In this project, we study how and why CUREs are such effective learning environments, especially as related to student motivation.

 The STEM-PERL team collaborates to support the evaluation of the Science Education Alliance-Phage Hunters Advancing Genomics and Evolutionary Science (SEA-PHAGES) program.
 SEA-PHAGES supports discovery-based undergraduate research courses across the U.S. The large-scale evaluation efforts of this program are supported by the STEM-PERL team.
 More information about Yale’s HHMI-funded CURE Courses (Course-Based Undergraduate Research Experiences): https://stem-perl.yale.edu/cure-courses.

 - Leveraging the critical moment of the pandemic-induced transition to online learning, the research project explored how CURE course activities were translated into online formats and assessed the effects of course changes on students from different demographic groups.
 This careful characterization of online CUREs informs undergraduate STEM education stakeholders about what is possible when courses have to shift instructional practices.
 It also researched what new CURE courses and ideas came out of the emergency online transition.